 - ⇒ Winter Operations Training approximately 3,500 employees state wide participated in the training November 7, 2019.
 This effort focuses on winter operation rolls from the emergency operations centers to snow plow operators.
 Proper equipment function and plowing techniques are outlined.
-Guidance on beat juice, salt, sand, and brine applications are reviewed. - ⇒ SPCC/IDDE Training - A total of 183 maintenance and 11 non-maintenance employees were trained in SPCC Spill Drill. - A total of 588 maintenance and 64 non-maintenance employees were trained in Spill Drill refresher training. - ⇒ Good Housekeeping Training - A total of 2 maintenance employees were trained in the Good Housekeeping training. - ⇒ FRCP inspections - All facilities (Table 1) that have FRCPs were inspected in 2019.
+Guidance on beat juice, salt, sand, and brine applications are reviewed. - \Rightarrow SPCC/IDDE Training - A total of 109 maintenance employees were trained in SPCC Gear Up OJT training. - A total of 183 maintenance and 11 non-maintenance employees were trained in SPCC Spill Drill. - A total of 588 maintenance and 64 non-maintenance employees were trained in Spill Drill refresher training. - \Rightarrow Good Housekeeping Training - A total of 2 maintenance employees were trained in the Good Housekeeping training. - \Rightarrow FRCP inspections - All facilities (Table 1) that have FRCPs were inspected in 2019.